RdenBlaauwen/PSMAA/DEV.md

 # TODO

-- Build solution for calculating luminosity from color, and weighting components for luma
+- Build solution for calculating luminosity from color, and weighting components for luma in shared library.
-- Try having the blending pass sample from the filteredCopy buffer instead of the backbuffer (god i hope this works)
+- Split pre-processing pass into separate "edge detection" and softening passes, and perform the latter in linear space.
+  - This should prevent the resulting localavg from being too dark, without needing band-aid solutions to improve luminosity.
+  - The existing output pass can be used as the smoothing pass.
+- Implement new contrast adaptation system which arranges local deltas into "shapes" just like in "Bean softening".
+  - needs more than jsut the basic 4 circumferential deltas to work.
+  - if good shapes "win": number will be > 0.
+  - if bad shapes "win": number will be < 0.
+  - Can be used for both pre-processing's edge detection and the normal one, though both will need differetn shapes, and different of the result.
 - Replace maxLocalLuma by avgLocalLuma and test the difference.
-- Have the blending pass sample the filteredcopy instead of the backbuffer.
-This way you can delete the extra output pass after the precprocessing pass and you may turn the blending pass into a computeshader too.
 - Test performance difference between edge detection (with CMAA2's local contrast adaptation) when delta pass is used vs when it is calculated directly.
 - Consider adding modifier to delta deetction which boosts luma weights, just like in Marty's SMAA:
   - `dot(abs(A - B), float3(0.229, 0.587, 0.114) * 1.33);`
 - Test difference between `SMAASampleLevelZeroOffset` and `SMAASampleOffset`
 - Test perf difference between using Offset sample methods (LordBean) vs using pre-calculated offsets calculated in a VS (native SMAA)
-- Optimise delta calculation's colorfulness min and max calculation to use 3 float2 calcs instead of 4 float calcs
+- Try to optimise delta calculation's colorfulness min and max calculation to use 3 float2 calcs instead of 4 float calcs.
+  - every float2 contains a component from both colors, instead of processing separately.

 # Testing